floresj/react-gulp-seed/README.md

 # react-gulp-seed

-Basic seed project that builds reactjs applications using grunt and webpack.
+Basic seed project that builds reactjs applications using gulp and webpack.
 Also includes sass processing.
 Modify to fit your needs.
 This project does not start up a webserver so add in your favorite server to your workflow.